Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 Size Schema:https://raw.githubusercontent.com/Outsmart-OOH/ooh_open_direct/master/schema/v1/common/size_object.json

+## StatsScheduled

+Time bound arrays of OOHbjects that describe the schedule that is created by the MediaOwner / Publisher to fullfill the line order requirements.

+StatsScheduled Schema: TBC

-## 3.10 Stats
+## StatsDelivered

-Published the schedule generated to fulfil the targeting requirements detailed in the Order Line (pre-flight stage), and the performance of the schedule when the campaign is in flight and/or completed.
+Time bound arrays of OOHbjects that describe the delivery of the schedule created by the MediaOwner / Publisher to fullfill the line order requirements.

-Stats Schema: TBC
+StatsDelivered Schema: TBC

 ## OOHbject